sapirgur/BetterThenBuyMe/README.md

   - Allows users to search products by keywords, category, and geo region.

 - **Special Offers**:
-  - Highlights current promotions using Bootstrap cards.
+  - Highlights special gift card offers for a group of stores using Bootstrap cards.

 - **Customer Testimonials**:
   - Displays customer testimonials in a card format.